bushraaksoy/NodeJS-Notebook/README.md

 # Node-Express-JS-Notebook
-Notes for Node js and Express js
+My notebook for learning nodejs and Expressjs

 ## Key concepts
 * __dirname: gives us the path of our directory